I’m happy to share some tips to help optimize the likelihood of your content making its way around the social media

 Before you create or share content, first ask yourself if it’s something your audience will enjoy.
 Remember, your audience is always the focus of your content.

 Act like a baker.
 I know WHAT, but stay with me.

 When baking, always consider the people that will be eating it!

-The ingredients you’re going to put into a cake or dessert are for other people to enjoy, not just for you, so make sure your yummy creations that ravishes them.
+The ingredients you will put into a cake or dessert are for other people to enjoy, not just for you, so make sure your yummy creations ravish them.

 Before ever creating or sharing content, think about your audience: ask yourself if what you are making is something they might share with their friends or audience.
 Once you have some ideas, get the opinions of the people who matter most – your target market.
 The feedback will generate engagement with your audience and give you unique insight into what they want because they tell directly and clearly how they feel.